j0nn0/youtube-subtitle-extractor/README.md

 # YouTube Subtitle Extractor

 A user-friendly desktop application for extracting and saving subtitles from YouTube videos.
+Simply paste the YouTube URL into the window and click "Extract subtitles”.
+Depending on the length of the video it may take a few minutes. yt-dlp does the job but it needs to run in a CLI with switches, so that makes it a bit harder to use.
+This is essnetially a front-end to yt-dlp, with a text-parsing module added.
+This project was developed for my use as I frequently need quick transcriptions and don’t want the hassle of downloading a video and uploading it to Otter or Turboscribe.

 ## Features